 This information describes some things you can do to help you cope with the loss of your child.

-The idea of healing after the death of your child may seem hard to imagine right now, and your loss will always be a part of you, but understanding what grief is, taking care of yourself, and creating ongoing ways to honor your child are some of the ways you can look towards tomorrow.
+Healing after the death of your child may seem impossible to imagine right now, and your loss will always be a part of you.
+Understanding what grief is, taking care of yourself, and creating ways to honor your child are some of the ways you can look towards tomorrow.
 This resource explains some of the ways that you can cope with the loss of your child.
 While no book or guide can express all that you’re going through, we hope you find it helpful.Back to top

 What You May Experience

-There is no greater pain than losing your child.
-Grief is a normal response to any loss, but the death of your child may bring about more intense emotions.
+Grief is a normal response to any loss, but the death of your child may bring about even more intense emotions.
 There are psychological, emotional, and physical effects of grief.
-What you experience is unique to you.
+How you experience your grief is unique to you.

 There will be milestones, like birthdays and holidays, that remind you of your loss.
 Important events in the lives of other children you know may have you thinking about your own child and the experiences you expected to share with them.
 Anniversaries such as these can be especially painful, but they may also serve as opportunities to reconnect with traditions and rituals that were important to your child and family.Back to top